Waterfall Gully, South Australia: Residents

-86.6% of the population of Waterfall Gully were born in Australia, compared to 71.1% for South Australia broadly and 66.7% for the whole country.
-The next top places of birth were England (5.8%), Scotland (2.2%), and Ireland (2.2%).
-These numbers represent small sample sizes; only three people each were born in Scotland or Ireland.
-26.9% of people in Waterfall Gully report English as their ethnicity, followed by Australian (25%), Irish (11.8%), Italian (4.7%), and German (3.8%); respondents could select up to two ethnicities.
+81.4% of the population of Waterfall Gully were born in Australia, higher than the 71.5% of all South Australians, and much higher than the 66.9% of Australians as a whole.
+The top places of birth outside Australia were England (5.6%), China (5.0%), and Ireland (4.3%).
+These numbers represent small sample sizes; as only nine Waterfall Gully residents were born in England.
+The same number of Waterfall Gully residents reported their ancestry as Australian as those who reported being of English ancestry (30.4%), whilst Scottish (11.2%), Chinese (11.2%), and Irish (9.3%) were the next highest responses; noting that respondents could select up to two ethnicities.

 Attractions

 The main attraction of Waterfall Gully is the waterfall, First Falls.
 It is at the south-eastern end of the road, in land owned by Cleland National Park.
 The weir at the bottom of the Waterfall was constructed in the late 19th century and was part of Adelaide's early water supply.
 Development in the area has continued since the construction of a restaurant in 1912.
 Developments over recent decades have included improving access to the site, upgrading the bridges, and the addition of new signage.

 The Waterfall Gully Restaurant was constructed between 1911 and 1912 by South Australian architects Albert Selmar Conrad and his brother Frank, and was formally opened by Sir Day Bosanquet on 9 November 1912.
 Built in the style of a Swiss chalet, the building has been heritage listed since 1987, and is reputedly haunted by the ghost of a firefighter who died from burns suffered in 1926.

 Other fire tracks and walking trails wind around the hills that surround Waterfall Gully, branching off from Chambers Gully, Woolshed Gully or the area around First Creek.
 Destinations include Crafers, Eagle On The Hill, Mount Lofty, Mount Osmond and the Cleland Wildlife Park, located in the Cleland National Park.
 The tracks have been rebuilt and resurfaced in the past ten years, and older and more perilous routes sealed because of the difficult terrain.
 Many offer views of the city of Adelaide as well as the Gully itself.
 One of these connects to the 1200 km Heysen Trail.